AhmedMaherElSaeidi/A.I.-library/README.md

 ## Overview

-The Library Management System is a comprehensive web-based application that enables users to efficiently manage a library's collection of books.
-This system was developed using HTML, CSS, JavaScript for the front-end, and PHP and SQL for the back-end.
+- The Library Management System is a comprehensive web-based application that enables users to manage a library's collection of books efficiently.
+This system was developed using HTML, CSS, JavaScript for the front end, and PHP and SQL for the back end.
 It caters to different user roles, providing a rich set of features for both library staff and patrons.
-The A.I. stands for Ahmed & Ibrahim the developers of the website and on that basis our logo was founded.
+- The A.I. stands for Ahmed & Ibrahim the developers of the website and on that basis, our logo was founded.
-The library passed by two core proccesses, the first process was the implementation of the front-end using html & css and that was at my first year at college, and the second proccess was introducing the website in a dynamic way by adding back-end using PHP and SQl.
+- The library passed through two core processes, the first process was the implementation of the front-end using HTML & and CSS which was in my first year at college, and the second process was introducing the website in a dynamic way by adding a back-end using PHP and SQL which was one year later in an ITI internship.

 ## Features